Updated: April 1, 2022

 Does CBD Oil Have Side Effects?

-What are the side effects of CBD?
 Similar to the side effects of the cannabis plant, using too much CBD can cause dry mouth and sleepiness.
-In the worst cases, it can result in a stomach ache or incontinence.10 If you notice any change in your heart rate, blood pressure, or blood circulation, or if you develop headaches, be sure to consult your doctor.
+In the worst cases, it can result in a stomach ache or incontinence.10 If you notice any change in your heart rate, lowered blood pressure, or blood circulation, or if you develop headaches, be sure to consult your doctor.

-It’s important to understand that full spectrum CBD extract is not a drug, and is considered by many health care practitioners to be a dietary supplement, much like fish oil.
-However, there are risks associated with taking full spectrum CBD oil.
-For example, employers can still choose to fire you if you test positive for THC, or even for CBD, on a drug test.
+It’s important to understand that full spectrum CBD extract is neither a drug nor candy.
+CBD is considered by many health care practitioners to be a dietary supplement, much like fish oil.
+Please also note that full spectrum CBD does contain THC, meaning you can test positive on a drug test. and employers can still choose to fire you for a positive result.

 Choosing a CBD Oil Brand You Can Trust

-The bottom line here is that there are zero reports of a person experiencing a fatal overdose on CBD.
-But that doesn’t mean that CBD is totally harmless.
-Some disreputable CBD brands sell products that have been shown to contain dangerous contaminants like pesticides and heavy metals.
+High-quality, trustworthy CBD can be difficult to find.
+Some CBD brands sell products that have contain dangerous contaminants like pesticides and heavy metals.
 One report suggests that 70% of CBD products contain dangerous contamination.11

 Why Cornbread Hemp?

 Since the Farm Bill of 2018 passed Congress, you can find CBD products everywhere from gas stations to health food stores and pharmacies.
-And you can find CBD in many different forms: from oils, to CBD gummies, capsules, and more.
-But with so many products saturating the market, it can be hard to find a genuine, high quality CBD product that you can trust.
+Many of these products were rushed into production without regard to quality but with so many brands it's hard to tell which one to trust.

-By committing ourselves to using only the highest quality, pesticide-free organic Flower-Only hemp extract, and by administering third party lab tests , Cornbread Hemp ensures that our customers receive the safest and most effective organic CBD oil available on the market, or your money back.
-We recommend that you do your own research on CBD products, in part by reading the nearly 1,000 reviews about CBD on the Cornbread Hemp website.
+By committing ourselves to using only the highest quality, pesticide-free organic Flower-Only hemp extract, and by administering third-party lab tests, Cornbread Hemp ensures that our customers receive the safest and most effective organic CBD oil available on the market, or your money back.
+We recommend that you do your own research on CBD products, in part by reading the over 3,000 reviews about CBD on the Cornbread Hemp website.

 About the Author